 It is home to the famous Geysir which is dormant and the Strokkur geyser which you will be able to admire erupt many times.

-If you purchase using my link, I get a commission at no extra cost to you.
+If you purchase through them, I get a commission at no extra cost to you (Disclosure).

-ABOUT the Haukadalur geothermal area and Geysir
+Why visit the Haukadalur geothermal area and Strokkur?

-It includes geothermal features such as
+The area also includes geothermal features such as:

 - geysers (strokkur and the famous Geysir),